How to Install Windows 11 on Unsupported Hardware (Bypass TPM, Secure Boot, and RAM Check)

 6. Resume Installation

 Close Registry Editor and Command Prompt.
 Then go back in setup and click Next again.
-You’ll notice that the system no longer blocks installation.
+The compatibility block should no longer prevent installation.

 7. Installation in Progress

 Setup will copy files and restart your PC multiple times.
-Be patient — this phase may take up to 30 minutes depending on your hardware.
+Depending on the drive speed and the age of the hardware, this may take from several minutes to much longer than on modern systems.

 8. Windows 11 Successfully Installed